What is a cheque?

 Because of the extra administration involved in cheque payments and clearances, the costs incurred can be quite costly, especially compared to the minimal fees charged by digital services (even the third-party ones).

 4. Mistakes can delay payments

 When making out a cheque, it is often easy to overlook a mistake made on the form.
-This may delay times even more once it gets to the recipient and they or the bank have picked up on the error.
+This may delay times even more once it gets to the recipient and the bank has picked up on the error.
 All cheques have to be 100% error-free to be processed.

 Handy information for casinos accepting cheques

-The limit to the size of the cheque you make out is only restricted by the amount of money that you have in your bank account.
-Make sure that cash is available to honour the cheque once it clears, as failure to remove will result in much heavier costs involved and a re-submission of payment will have to be made all over again.
+The limit to the size of the cheque you make out is only restricted by the amount of money you have in your bank account.
+Make sure that cash is available to honour the cheque once it clears, as failure to remove it will result in much heavier costs involved, and a re-submission of payment will have to be made all over again.

-In order to ‘make out’ cheques, you need to have a transactional chequing account with your bank.
-You will only qualify for one of these if you are over the age of 21 and if you are currently employed.
+To 'make out' cheques, you need to have a transactional chequing account with your bank.
+You will only qualify for one of these if you are over the age of 21 and currently employed.